drewlshoaf/closest/README.md

 - The solution uses the npm validator validation framework for input validation.
 Some basic validation has been provided.
 - config.js contains a number of configurable app-level options which can be easily adjusted
 - distanceBetweenPoints.js is a modification of GeoDataSource.com's distance function.
 See 3rd party Credits for copyright and original code
+- The solution uses 3rd party api data from zipcodeapi.com and developer.mapquest.com.
+Both services have provided free development licenses with quotas.
+Please note that if hourly quotas are exceeded, errors may occur when using this service.

 # improvements